brown-ccv/VR-Volumeviewer/docs/documentation.md

 4. Follow the steps to produce and download the volume viewer package
 5. Open the volume viewer application
     In the volume viewer root folder execute the file `bin/VR-VolumeViewer`

    <img src="imgs/volume-viewer-1.png"  width="60%" height="30%">

+6. Click the `load file` button and locate the osom data folder you downloaded in step 4.